syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/GridBagLayout/Overview.md

 ---
 layout: post
-title: Overview | GridBagLayout control for Windows Forms | Syncfusion
+title: About Windows Forms LayoutManagers control | Syncfusion
-description: Overview section of layout manager explains about GridBagLayout controls available in Windows Forms
+description: Learn about introduction of Syncfusion Windows Forms LayoutManagers control and more details.
 platform: windowsforms
 control: GridBagLayout
 documentation: ug
 ---

-# Overview
+# Windows Forms LayoutManagers Overview

 `GridBagLayout` is a layout manager.
 It allows you arrange the child controls in a virtual grid of rows and columns.
 But, unlike the GridLayout, the size of the columns/rows varies, and the child controls may span to more than one cell.